-The following is a diary of sorts, sharing with you how the day went.
-I need to mention, however, that I do not have any children myself; so this experience is coming from a different point of view than a parent.
+The following is a diary of sorts.
+I need to mention, however, that I do not have any children myself, so this experience is coming from a different point of view than that of a parent.

-It’s 9am in the morning, and the weather is simply beautiful, as a “cold” front broke a long streak of 100-degree days.
+It’s 9:00 in the morning and the weather is simply beautiful, as a “cold” front broke a long streak of 100-degree days.
 The beds already had the organic soil and amendments in them, but the soil needed to be cultivated a little to allow for easier seed sowing.
-I also measured out the planting areas per my design (yes, I actually lay out my garden beds using advanced software on the computer).
+I also measured out the planting areas per my design (yes, I actually lay out my garden beds using advanced software).

 Right about the time I finished with that, John (the son) and his mom came out.
 Eager to get started, I quickly finished setting up.
-I started with a short speech on the benefits of growing your own food organically, and we were ready to get our nails dirty.
+I started with a short speech on the benefits of growing your own food organically, and then we were ready to get our hands dirty.

-With a 1″x2″x4′ piece of wood in hand, we made “visually perfect” rows in which to plant our seeds.
-As I explained the intricacies of planting seeds, we tore open the first packet… “Cherry Belle” radishes.
-I demonstrated the “tap the packet” method in the first half of the row, and then showed John the “pick it from your palm” method.
-Radishes planted and covered… check.
+With a 4-foot 1×2 piece of wood in hand, we made “visually perfect” rows in which to plant our seeds.
+As I explained the intricacies of planting seeds, we tore open the first packet: “Cherry Belle” radishes.
+I demonstrated the “tap the packet” method in the first half of the row and then showed John the “pick it from your palm” method.
+Radishes planted and covered—check.

 We then planted the green onion sets.
 The lesson and challenge here was correct spacing.

-Ah, yes… the carrots.
-Not just any carrots.
-Colored carrots.
+And then, ah yes, the carrots.
+But not just any carrots—colored carrots.
 Yep, I had a surprise up my sweaty sleeve.
 When I showed them the packet of a colored variety, I could hear the double “thump” of their mouths hitting the ground!
 They had never even heard of such a thing.
 The lesson here was showing them that the possibilities are almost endless when it comes to the different veggies and varieties.

 We used plant/row labels made from old metal white window blinds.
 The lesson here?
-Repurposing anything you can to save money and be creative.
+Repurpose anything you can to save money and be creative.

-With all the plantings complete, it was now time to water their garden masterpiece.
-I brought a gift for them as a token of my appreciation for their business – a metal watering can.
+With all the plantings complete, it was now time for them to water their garden masterpiece.
+I brought a gift for them as a token of my appreciation for their business—a metal watering can.